Skip to content

 Crohn's disease

-This folder contains a training data for 16S amplicon analysis and an example of analysis.
+This chapter contains a training data for 16S amplicon analysis and an example of analysis.

 Introduction